|Distance/intensity||537,900 cd / 1,466 meters (tested)|

 The SF2 is a very affordable LEP for well below $100.
-In fact, during sales and with discount coupons, the price becomes even much lower.
+In fact, during sales and with discount coupons, the price becomes even quite a bit lower.

 The quality is not too bad.
 It has an electronic side switch for power and mode changing.
 There’s a convex lens at the front, without any protection.
 So just keep in mind that you probably damage the plastic lens easily, and at one time might have to replace the lens.
 A non-perfect lens does influence the beam, of course, but not as bad as you may think.

 Did you believe me if I say that for that price you get a battery, and powerbank feature?

 Yes, the SF2 has a built-in (nonreplaceable) battery with a capacity of 5,000mAh.
 But it’s soldered, so you have to do some modding in order to replace it.
 There’s 2 different USB ports, 1 for charging, and 1 for discharging (power bank).
 So you can charge your phone on the fly.
 It’s discharging at about 0.9A (which means it’s charging the other device at that speed).
 The battery itself seems to be the Panasonic NCR21700T.

 LEP lights don’t have the highest outputs, so don’t expect anything fancy here.

 This is what we got:

 |Mode||Amps at start||Lumens @turn on||Lumens @30 sec||Lumens @10 minutes|